Best Practices

 Hold yourself accountable to your own strategy

 In essence, it’s about remembering your content strategy.
-Tyler Hakes points out that your content strategy is there for precisely this reason — to stop you from falling in love with shiny new content objects.
+Tyler Hakes points out that your content strategy is there for precisely this reason, to stop you from falling in love with shiny new content objects.
+This is also where a lot of programs quietly come undone, one of the recurring patterns we unpack in why content strategies fail.
 Too many teams, he says, either confuse strategy with planning or tactics, or are unwilling to actually stick to their own strategy, “to sacrifice ideas that may be exciting but don’t align with the overall focus of the team or the business.”

 “Slack’s engineers could get really excited about making video games instead of work software.
 But they don’t do that because it doesn’t align with their overall business strategy.
 The same general logic applies to content.”